skip to main content

 Sinn Féin Senator Chris Andrews returned to Dublin Airport this morning after having spent several days in an Israeli jail.

-Speaking after arriving back to Dublin Airport yesterday afternoon, Irish activists described aggressive behaviour from the IDF, a disregard for medical support and a lack of basic sanitary facilities.
+Speaking after arriving at Dublin Airport yesterday afternoon, Irish activists described aggressive behaviour from the IDF, a disregard for medical support and a lack of basic sanitary facilities.

 Tadhg Hickey said the treatment of those who were on the Flotilla was "inhumane", while Patrick O'Donovan said the IDF were very aggressive and violent when they were first arrested.